Animal Protection Bills to Watch in Massachusetts – 2019-2020 Legislative Session

 The Poaching Bill would (1) modernize penalties for illegal hunting, some of which are out of date by about a century, and (2) enter Massachusetts in the Interstate Wildlife Violator Compact, which already benefits every other state wildlife law enforcement agency in the continental United States.
 If enacted, this would end Massachusetts’ status as a safe-haven for convicted poachers whose hunting, trapping, or recreational fishing license has been suspended in any of the 48 member states.

 The Animal Legal Defense Fund is also actively supporting other key animal protection bills.
-To take action on these bills, please use the Animal Legal Defense Fund action alerts or contact your state senator and state representative to ask them to urge their colleagues on the committee where the bill has been referred to support or oppose.
-If the bill hasn’t yet had a public hearing, please plan to attend and, if you’re comfortable, provide verbal testimony (3-minute limit).
+To take action on these bills, please use the Animal Legal Defense Fund action alerts or look up your state senator and state representative to ask them to urge their colleagues on the committee where the bill has been referred to support or oppose.

 Facilitate the Adoption of Dogs and Cats Retired from Research Laboratories